SpaceTeam/STS1_COBC_SW/.github/ISSUE_TEMPLATE/feature_request.md

 ### Description

 A clear and concise description of the feature.
-If there are special constraints/wishes that must/should be considered, give a reason for them.
+If there are special constraints/wishes that must/should be considered, mention them and give a reason.

 ### To do [optional]